geowarin/geowarin.github.io/content/post/what-is-a-good-unit-test/index.md

 The objective of all good code is *high cohesion* and *low coupling*.
 {{< /note >}}

-This basically means maximizing how easy it is to change the code.
+In other words, maximizing how easy it is to change the code.

-Ideally, we want a minimal amount of code change to break a minimal amount of tests.
+Ideally, we want a minimal code change to break a minimal amount of tests.

 Therefore, we should apply the same "clean code" principles to the tests as we apply to production code.